Customer Experience Measurement: Which Metrics Should You Focus On?

 Think back to a time where you went to a restaurant based on a giant ad?
 Most likely very few times.
 How many times, in contrast, have you followed the recommendation of a friend or a positive review in a magazine or newspaper?
 Unbiased references by friends, experts and families carry tremendous power.

-People now care more about relationships and experiences with brands and CEOs are starting to take notice, according to “Closing the Customer Experience Gap,” by HBR nearly three-quarters of business leaders (73%) said that delivering a relevant and reliable customer experience is critical to their company’s overall business performance today.
+People now care more about relationships and experiences with brands and CEOs are starting to take notice, according to “Closing the Customer Experience Gap,” by HBR nearly three-quarters of business leaders (73%) said that delivering relevant and reliable customer experiences is critical to their company’s overall business performance today.